yen5004/THM_dataexfil/Task7_ICMP.md

 On a high level, the `ICMP` packet's structure contains a `Data` section that can include strings or copies of other information, such as the IPv4 header, used for error messages.
 The following diagram shows the `Data` section, which is optional to use.

+*ICMP Packet Structure:*

 <img width="515" height="197" alt="image" src="https://github.com/user-attachments/assets/425d1f89-f1a6-4d95-b9e9-811601be7305" />
-*ICMP Packet Structure*

 Note that the `Data field is optional` and could either be empty or it could contain a random string during the communications.
 As an attacker, we can use the ICMP structure to include our data within the `Data` section and send it via `ICMP` packet to another machine.
 The other machine must capture the network traffic with the ICMP packets to receive the data.

 To perform manual ICMP data exfiltration, we need to discuss the `ping` command a bit more.
 The `ping` command is a network administrator software available in any operating system.
 It is used to check the reachability and availability by sending `ICMP` packets, which can be used as follows:

-*Sending one ICMP packet using the PING Command*
+*Sending one ICMP packet using the PING Command:*
 ```bash
 thm@AttackBox$ ping 10.10.147.135 -c 1
 ```

 We choose to send one ICMP packet from Host 1, our AttackBox, to Host 2, the target machine, using the `-c 1` argument from the previous command.
 Now let's examine the ICMP packet in Wireshark and see what the Data section looks like.

+*Showing the Data Field value in Wireshark:*
 <img width="889" height="693" alt="image" src="https://github.com/user-attachments/assets/b51cbec5-9256-4d75-bd71-a3e1d51dd037" />
-*Showing the Data Field value in Wireshark*

 The Wireshark screenshot shows that the Data section has been selected with random strings.
 It is important to note that this section could be filled with the data that needs to be transferred to another machine.